-Since 1977, he has spent his time recording audiobooks and loaned his voice to ‘Flowers in the Attic’, ‘The Glass Key’ and ‘The Rosary Murders’ to name a few.
+Since 1977, he has spent his time recording audiobooks and loaned his voice to Flowers in the Attic, The Glass Key, and The Rosary Murders, to name a few.
 He spent more than 5,000 hours in the recording booth at the prison and has received two awards for his efforts.

 However, the serial killer has no desire to leave prison as he’s quite content living out the rest of his life behind bars.
 Since 1985, he has waived his right to parole hearings.
-In 2017, Kemper’s lawyer stated, “His feeling is that—and this is his belief—no one’s ever going to let him out and he’s just happy, he’s just as happy going about his life in prison.”
+In 2017, Kemper’s lawyer stated, “His feeling is that—and this is his belief—no one’s ever going to let him out, and he’s just happy, he’s just as happy going about his life in prison.”

-Currently aged 70-years-old, he will spend the rest of his days in prison and—at the time of writing—in relatively good health; Kemper has outlived his victims by decades.
+In his 70s, he will spend the rest of his days in prison and—at the time of writing—in relatively good health; Kemper has outlived his victims by decades.

 Above is an interview with Kemper which I strongly recommend.
 His demeanor is chilling.